jsyang/celestial/src/how-to-play.md

 - **Cluster Rocket**<br>Packed with explosive shells, this unguided rocket can deliver a bundle of 20 to the recipient for maximum destruction.<br>`Damage: 1 per hit x 20 shells + 0.5 impact damage`

-- **Homing Missile**<br>We have developed cheap, miniaturized, biological prey-seeking intelligence that is installed into every mass produced homing missile; a highly destructive weapon.<br>`Damage: 6 per hit`
+- **Homing Missile**<br>We have refined a biological seeking intelligence that is installed into every mass-produced homing missile: a highly destructive weapon.<br><br>
+Ensure your targeting system has locked onto an enemy before firing.<br>`Damage: 6 per hit`

 - **Laser Bolt**<br>Fast discharge ultra-capacitors have enabled our technicians to build a devastating laser weapon into a small space.<br>`Damage: 30 per hit, ranged`